seabopo/PowerShell-Cloudflare/README.md

 # psCloudflare
-A PowerShell module to manage Cloudflare account assets.
+A PowerShell module to manage Cloudflare assets.